Belépés címtáras azonosítással

 normal distribution.
 Linear transformation

-expected value and deviation.
-Expected value and deviation of notable
+deviation.
+Expected value and deviation of notable dispersions.

 Theorem, Markov’s- and Chebisev’s inequalities.

-convolution (discrete and continouos cases), Joint density function, projective
+(discrete and continouos cases), Joint density function, projective density

 distribution, conditional expectation (regression).
 Linear regression.